mikeycantcode/UCLEND/README.md

 # UCLEND - a P2P Loan Platform on the [EVM] blockchain

-A cool loan project I thought of when I was learning about the way loans are handled in traditional finance
+A small project that uses the blockchain

 If you trust your counterparty and guarantor, this loan tool can make everything simplified and easy to use!